What is Website Optimization for SEO? Strategies and Goals

 • Increase revenue: By focusing on content optimization, layout design, and functionality you can increase the revenue that you generate from online sales.

 Website optimization follows the same techniques and patterns that are used in conversion rate optimization (CRO), and is grounded in a scientific approach.
-Below we highlight a three step approach to optimizing your website.
+Below we highlight a three step strategy to optimize your website.

 Step 1: Determine optimization goals